Take Me to Your Leader (¡Mayday! album)

-Take Me To Your Leader is the third album by ¡Mayday! and debut album on Tech N9ne and Travis O'Guin's Strange Music, independent record label.
+Take Me To Your Leader is the third studio album by ¡Mayday!, and debut album on Tech N9ne and Travis O'Guin's record label Strange Music.
 The album was released on March 26, 2012, after being pushed forward a day from March 27.
 An instrumental version of the album was later released on January 29, 2013 entitled Take Me To Your Speakers.

 Background

 ¡Mayday! signed to Strange Music in April 2011.
 Take Me To Your Leader was announced in late 2011 after ¡Mayday! appeared on 3 tracks of Tech N9ne's Welcome to Strangeland: "The Noose", "Retrogression" and "EMJ (Emotional Musical Journey)".

 Reception

 Travis O'Guin, CEO of Strange Music, considers the album to be the best work ever released on the label, going on to say he only felt this way before about Tech N9ne's Anghellic.
 HipHopDX gave the album 4 stars out of 5, describing it as "an extremely well-written album that actually means something".